MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ### Timeline fails to load with error `code:"0x8004430d","message":"Number of link entity: <number> exceed limit 15`

 There's a limit of 15 different tables that can be associated with a timeline.
-Either disable some of the activities associated with the timeline, or follow one of the workarounds described in this article: [Timeline does not render and shows "Records could not be loaded"](https://support.microsoft.com/topic/timeline-does-not-render-and-shows-records-could-not-be-loaded-4ce9200a-1afe-3ef4-ac11-a74b91f4f40c)
+Either disable some of the activities associated with the timeline, or follow one of the workarounds described in this article: [Timeline doesn't render and shows "Records couldn't be loaded"](https://support.microsoft.com/topic/timeline-does-not-render-and-shows-records-could-not-be-loaded-4ce9200a-1afe-3ef4-ac11-a74b91f4f40c)

 ### See also